 Adults Are Useless: Both played straight and inverted.
 The faculty does generally make attempts to help; they're just not always effective or successful.
 But parents?
 Forget it.
 They are always portrayed as either useless, pretentious, or overprotective of their kids, setting hypocritical double standards for children and teachers, and going for Frivolous Lawsuits about twice per episode.
 In most cases, this undermined every effort made by the teachers to help the kids, successful or not.

 Harvey has it Played for Laughs as part of his character; he's completely clueless about what's going around and how to react.

 Bad Boss: Superintendent Marsha Shinn in the first season.
-She seemed more interested in getting Steven fired for both his own actions (specifically slamming a bully against a locker in defense of another student) and the antics of his faculty than backing him up.
+She seemed more interested in getting Steven fired for both his own actions (specifically slamming a bully against a locker in defense of another student) and the unusual antics of his faculty than backing him up.
 There is a reason she has the nickname "The Dragon Lady."

 Badass Teacher: Steven Harper (despite being the principal), Scott Guber (although he's the vice principal), Harry Senate, Marla Hendricks, and Danny Hanson all qualify.

 Chuck Cunningham Syndrome: Lauren, Louisa, Brooke, Carmen Torres, and Charlie Bixby all disappear with little or no trace or mention of what happened to them (it's stated Lauren got a job at a private school, though).

 Code Silver: One of the episodes from the first season revolves around a lock-down of the school and a desperate attempt by the police to find a student who is the murderer of a restaurant owner.

 Loads and Loads of Characters: The faculty and the students are constantly growing in numbers, while some of them quit or graduate.
 It's even impossible to point out the main character and if it's the school itself.